Table of Contents

 - 3.2 Treating Weakness, Using as a tonic

 - 3.3 Increasing body weight gain, Improving body strength

 - 3.4 Burning urination, Shorter duration of menstruation, Irregularity of periods

 - 3.6 Epistaxis or bleeding from nose (Nakseer)

 - 3.8 Chronic wound, all types of wounds and boils

 Patalgaruni, Broom Creeper, Jal jamani are few common names of medicinal herb Cocculus hirsutus.
-This medicinal plant is used from time immemorial for treatment of various diseases across India, Africa and China.
-In various parts of India, tribal and rural population still use this herb for treatment of gynaecological problems, weakness and bleeding disorders.
+This medicinal plant is used from time immemorial for the treatment of various diseases across India, Africa and China.
+In various parts of India, tribal and rural population still use this herb for the treatment of gynaecological problems, weakness and bleeding disorders.

 In Rajasthan cooked leaves are eaten to treat night blindness.
 For spermatogenesis, the leaves are soaked in water to prepare jelly which is eaten.
 In Kenya, the infusion of leaves is given to treat stomach ache.
 In Tanzania, the leaves decoction is indicated in female infertility.